Feeling filthy rich lately? Want to treat yourself to a guilty-pleasure & indulging vacation? We can definitely point you in the right direction.

 - A daily issue of an international newspaper costs $1.8 USD.

-- Monthly rent for a two bedrood apartment costs around $4,000 USD.
+- Monthly rent for a two-bedroom apartment costs around $4,000 USD.

-- Monthly cost of utilities for a single family costs $250 USD.
+- The monthly cost of utilities for a single-family cost $250 USD.

 - A family can spend up to $1,000 USD on food.

 7. Copenhagen, Denmark

 Known for its prosperity and uniqueness, Copenhagen (the capital of Denmark), has claimed the seventh spot.
 See the following expenses you can face in the city:

 - Transportation in this city is not friendly on the hip-pocket as taxi fares cost about $50 USD.

 - The monthly cost of suburban house rental is around to $2,500 USD.

 - Like transportation, meals are also very pricey (especially in restaurants), which cost $80 USD for two meals and drinks.
 On the other hand, home-cooked meals only cost $200 USD a week for 2 adults.